 - a.
 BCE has a Volunteer and Other Personnel Code of Conduct which outlines the standard of behaviour, which is required of volunteers (including parents, clergy and religious) and other personnel.
 This code of conduct includes the need for volunteers and other personnel to think and act safely and to treat students, employees and other volunteers with respect. - b.
 BCE requires volunteers who engage in activities with schools or the office to complete online training, a volunteer registration form and Statements of Responsibility for key volunteers. - c.
-BCE requires the following regarding volunteer management - all volunteers and other personnel are able to access a copy of this Code of Conduct on BCE's public website - all volunteers and other personnel are required to comply with this Code of Conduct to continue their voluntary/professional engagement at the school - all volunteers and other personnel have completed Student Protection and Code of Conduct Training for Volunteers and Other Personnel via the online training module Volunteers/Other Personnel Training located on the BCE public website. - d.
+BCE requires the following regarding volunteer management - the BCE Volunteer and Other Personnel Code of Conduct is implemented - all volunteers and other personnel are able to access a copy of this Code of Conduct - all volunteers and other personnel comply with this Code of Conduct to continue their voluntary/professional engagement - all volunteers and other personnel have completed Student Protection and Code of Conduct Training for Volunteers and Other Personnel via the online training module located on the BCE public website. - d.
 All volunteers and other personnel must complete and sign a Volunteer and Other Personnel Register form.
-The form requires these persons to declare if they are unable to work with children due to any disqualification, suspension or other restriction in regard to their Blue Card, or if they are a disqualified or restricted person and/or have been charged with a disqualifying offence as set out in the Working with Children (Risk Management and Screening) Act 2000.
+The form requires these persons to declare if they are unable to work with children due to any disqualification, suspension or other restriction in regard to their Blue Card, or if they are a disqualified person or have been charged with a disqualifying offence as set out in the Working with Children (Risk Management and Screening) Act 2000.